Your Guide to Moving from Boise to Portland

 We know this because we got this information straight from the source – that’s right: actual Boise transplants.
 One note – this post may seem bleak, but we promise that you’re gonna love living here; there are just a few facts you should be made aware of first.

 1. Get ready to shell out some cash

 Here’s the crazy thing: even by the time you’ve read this, the cost of living in Portland may have already jumped.
 That’s just how fast things are moving these days.
 While $400 may get you a bedroom in Boise, that might not be enough to get you a bus pass here (okay, bit of an exaggeration, but you get it).
 Budget for high rents, budget for high everything.

 2. Beware of housing scams

 With the housing market so tight, everybody’s trying to cash in.
 Unfortunately in Portland, that means the shady folks, too.
 Beware of anyone who wants you to send a rent check to Texas, ask you to pay to view the property, or when they send you a link asking you to pay for a credit report.
-You can read up on other common scams here.

 3. You aren’t the only person moving to Portland